I WAS UNBECOMING THEN

 In a high school music room in North Vancouver, twelve teenage girls assemble to practice and perfect their parts, desperate to please Bruce, the choir director.

-Globe and Mail “Best Theatre of 2024 from Toronto, Stratford and Shaw”
+Globe and Mail, “Best Theatre of 2024 from Toronto, Stratford and Shaw”

 I Was Unbecoming Then emerged as a standout piece of programming that heavily featured newcomers to the city’s theatre scene, all of whom knocked this project out of the park.
 Each song was perfectly in tune, and director Ilana Khanin exquisitely tapped into the show’s portraiture of mid-2000s girlhood (complete with velour tracksuits and rolled-down Uggs).
 I so hope for a remount in 2025.

-Intermission Magazine “Our favourite theatre productions of 2024, in Toronto and beyond”
+Intermission Magazine, “Our favourite theatre productions of 2024, in Toronto and beyond”

-…I felt there was a real trust in the material, as well as a committed directorial approach.
+I felt there was a real trust in the material, as well as a committed directorial approach.

-Toronto Star “That sound you’re hearing on Toronto stages?
+Toronto Star, “That sound you’re hearing on Toronto stages?
 It’s women talking — we need to hear more of it”

-The show’s dozen characters are members of a Vancouver high school choir, circa 2006.
+The one that most fully shook up… conventions was “I Was Unbecoming Then,” an ensemble musical about girls becoming women in the Next Stage Theatre Festival.
 At the start of Ilana Khanin’s precise production, they strike poses on a big white carpet illuminated by standing lights (design by Echo Zhou) and gaze out to the audience.
 Immediately, the painful paradox of adolescence: You’re all looking at me.
 Stop looking at me.
-Please look at me.
+Please look at me…The significance and power of “Unbecoming” accumulates in the different layers of communication and how acutely the characters are keyed into each other, mirroring and competing and loving and hating…The all too short Next Stage run of “I Was Unbecoming Then” has ended, but I expect it will not be the end of the road for this groundbreaking piece.

-Broadway World review
+Broadway World

-Intermission review
+Intermission

 Istvan Reviews

-A View from the Box review
+A View from the Box

-She Does the City “I Was Unbecoming Then at Next Stage Explores Girlhood in the Early 2000s”
+She Does the City, “I Was Unbecoming Then at Next Stage Explores Girlhood in the Early 2000s”

 SesayArts